 Leaders—from first-time managers to C-suite executives—must understand that trust is inextricably tied to all the success metrics they care about.
 If you have a low-trust culture, you can force people to coordinate, and you might even be able to get them to cooperate to some extent.
 But you can’t force them to collaborate—and without trust, they couldn’t do it if they tried.
 High-trust organizations are more profitable because trust fuels collaboration, which translates into far greater speed and innovation.
 An LRN study showed that employees in high-trust organizations are 32 times more likely to take responsible risks that might benefit the company—and 11 times more likely to innovate.

 When you stop paying the low-trust “tax,” your organization becomes more efficient.
-One of our clients, a technology company, credits higher trust with a 30% decrease in operating costs.
+One of our clients, a technology company, credits higher trust with a 30 percent decrease in operating costs.

 2. The trust problem is not “out there”—it starts with you.

 Trust works from the inside out.
 This means that as a leader, you must examine yourself—and change your own behavior—first.
-At FranklinCovey, we have fifteen-plus years’ worth of data to back up that statement.
+We have fifteen-plus years’ worth of data to back up that statement.

 If you’re a leader, especially a senior leader, you can’t “PR” your way into a position of trust relative to your employees.
 It just doesn’t work.
 Study after study has shown that people don’t leave organizations—they leave bad bosses.
 If employees don’t trust their immediate supervisor, it’s unlikely they’ll trust senior leadership or the company as a whole.